 Brianna RulandIf Brianna didn't choose the path of architecture, she would have either become a hairdresser or a neuroscientist, but figured that with a degree in architecture she could explore all of the above realms and more.
 Turns out, this is true.
 She is a Cal Poly SLO Architecture Graduate from the class of 2015 as well as an accredited LEED GA.
 She has a passion for keeping up to date and spreading the news about the new sustainable achievements, policy change, and technology that are ever-evolving within the building industry and how people can become educated and involved to participate fully in the green building movement.
-She believes wholeheartedly that lasting change happens from the bottom up, one individual and small group at a time, until it grows into substantial policy.
-Being the catalyst for this change, utilizing the CCGBC as a vehicle, in full support of the CCGBC mission and vision, is what she strives do as our communications coordinator.
+She believes wholeheartedly that lasting change happens from the bottom up, one individual and small group at a time, until it grows into something substantial.
+Being the catalyst for this change, utilizing the CCGBC as a vehicle, in full support of the CCGBC mission and vision, is what she does as our communications coordinator.